FindMySchool LogoFindMySchool

 Good

 Rye College is part of East Sussex County Council’s coordinated admissions scheme for Year 7 entry, with Aquinas (the Trust) acting as the admission authority.
-The school’s published admission arrangements for September 2026 entry set a Published Admissions Number (PAN) of 150 for Year 7.
+For September 2027 entry, the current timetable shows applications opening on 1 September 2026 and closing on 31 October 2026.
+The school’s published admission arrangements list a Published Admissions Number (PAN) of 150 for Year 7.

-Key dates for September 2026 entry are clearly set out in the school’s published appeals timetable:
+Key dates for September 2027 entry are set out through the coordinated admissions timetable:

 If applications exceed PAN, the oversubscription criteria operate in a stated order.
 After students with an Education, Health and Care Plan naming the school, priority includes looked-after and previously looked-after children, exceptional medical or social need (with supporting evidence), children of UK Armed Forces personnel, siblings, children of relevant staff, then children living in the defined Community Area, with additional priority for those in the Community Area attending Rye Community Primary School at the time of application.